Get Tech Tips

-#4 – Communicate clearly with the customer and and office about these issues via paperwork and / or verbal communication
+#4 – Communicate clearly with the customer and office about these issues via paperwork or verbal communication.

-#5 – Execute and repair the issues in an efficient and workmanlike manner
+#5 – Execute and repair the issues efficiently and professionally.

-In order to accomplish this I recommend looking at the equipment with a wide, narrow, wide mindset
+To accomplish these, I recommend looking at the equipment with a wide, narrow, wide mindset.

-First, speak with the customer, read the call history, understand any concerns the customer may have and any past failures.
-Look at the equipment, look for any obvious signs of issues like oil stains, corrosion, rubbing wires, bloated capacitors etc…
+First, speak with the customer, read the call history, and understand the past failures and customer's concerns.
+Look at the equipment and look for any obvious signs of issues, like oil stains, corrosion, rubbing wires, bloated capacitors, etc.

-Then go narrow and FIND THE CURRENT PROBLEM.
-The difference between a “Sales Tech” and a real service tech is the ability to quickly and accurately diagnose the problem at hand as well as find the likely causes of the failure.
+Then, go narrow and FIND THE CURRENT PROBLEM.
+The difference between a “sales tech” and a real service tech is the ability to diagnose the problem at hand quickly and accurately and find the likely causes of the failure.

 Finally, once you find THE problem, go wide again and look for any other problems BEFORE communicating with the customer.
-Look at coils, contactors, capacitors, filters, belts, wire connections and potential rub outs, check coils and accumulator for oil stains etc…
+Look at coils, contactors, capacitors, filters, belts, wire connections, and potential rubouts.
+Then, check coils and the accumulator for oil stains, etc.

-- The system was likely installed poorly / incorrectly to begin with
+- The system was likely installed poorly or incorrectly, to begin with.

 This will put you in the mindset to double-check everything.